KMFeye/BACON/README.md

 The directories (files) should be ordered as follows:

 Project/
-??? main.nf
+--- main.nf
-??? nextflow.config
+-- nextflow.config
-??? envs/
+-- envs/
-??? modules/
+-- modules/
-??? asset/
+-- asset/
-??? databases/
+-- databases/

-You will want to navigate to that directory and execute exactly this code (again assuming it is on the desktop)
+A directory is missing!
+The inputs directory needs to be created.
 ```
    cd ./Desktop/Project
    mkdir inputs
   ```

-Now, take your unaligned bam files and drop them into the inputs folder.
-Do not change the names of the folders.
+Drop the unaligned bam files and drop them into the inputs folder.

+??Pro Tip: Do not change the names of the folders or mess with anything not specifically defined in the setup directions.

-## Public Repository Data Mining/Scraping
+## OPTIONS: Public Repository Data
 Most files you get from NCBI are going to be fastq.
 So, the shell file in the folder named 'getsra.sh' is geared towards doing just that.
 C3PacBio will not process straight fastq files so instead that program will convert the fastq to an unaligned bam file after downloading it.
 I have noticed that occasionally if the files are large that the files time out.
 Get an idea of the size of the files from NCBI prior to downloading them with the sh file and if the files are not appropriately sized, redownload them one by one or manually (see the documentation inside the shell file).

 Also, don't assume the files from public repositories are well executed by the depositor.
 You can read more about that here: https://pubmed.ncbi.nlm.nih.gov/32398145/